Wong He: Early life and police career

 Born in Hong Kong as Kwong Ngai-yee (鄺毅怡), Wong He grew up in Lam Tin where he attended SKH Kei Hau Secondary School.
 He has an elder sister and a younger brother.
 He served in the Royal Hong Kong Police as an airport officer and a Police Tactical Unit member before entering the entertainment industry.

-On 24 July 1989, in a case of attempted murder on police officers, Wong charged into a burning building on Nathan Road and saved three of his colleagues from the fire.
+On 24 July 1989, in a case of attempted murder on police officers, Wong saved three of his colleagues from a burning building on Nathan Road.
 This incident was remembered as one of the top ten heroic acts within the Hong Kong Police Force in 2010.

 Entertainment career

 Wong began his entertainment career in 1992 as a radio host for Commercial Radio Hong Kong and later as a host for ATV.
 It was during his radio days that he picked the stage name "Wong He" for himself, named after a waiter in the novel To Live.

 In 1996, Wong joined TVB and starred his first TV series Nothing to Declare.
 He became popularly known for his role as Yau Chi Dak ("OK Dak") in the successful TVB drama, Food of Love.
 In 1997, Wong received his first nomination for Best Actor at the TVB Anniversary Awards for his performance in Deadly Protection.
 Later that year, Wong starred in TVB comedy A Tough Side of a Lady.

 In 1998, Wong scored his breakthrough role when he played a firefighter in the classic hit TVB series Burning Flame.
 He was nominated as one of the top five finalists for Best Actor at the 1999 TVB Anniversary Awards.
 Burning Flame made Wong a household name and led to the reprisal of his firefighter role in the 2002 sequel Burning Flame II.
 Wong won My Favourite Television Character Award for his role as Kei Tak Tin in Burning Flame II at the 2002 TVB Anniversary Awards.

 In 2000, Wong launched an "au naturel" pictorial book, "Access Wong He," the proceeds of which were all donated to the relief fund for Taiwan's 1999 Jiji earthquake.
 Wong has also made a number of film appearances in Hong Kong.
 He was nominated for Best Supporting Actor at the fifth Golden Bauhinia Awards for The Boss Up There.
-In addition, he has starred in several TV series in Singapore, Taiwan, and Mainland China.
+In addition, he has starred in several TV series in Singapore, Taiwan, and mainland China.